intutable/intutable/docs/dev/overview.md

 In order to help you get your bearings in this rather complex system, here is an overview of how the app works.

-## What Does This App Do?

-dekanat-app is a highly configurable tool for keeping track of employees, committees, and institutions of the Faculty for Mathematics and Computer Science.
-More than a typical database app, it allows users to configure the tables and relationships between them.
-Key features in development include (similarly configurable) workflows for modeling processes like hiring and admission of doctoral students, import and export with the LSF and various file formats, and a fine-grained system of permissions in accordance with tight data protection regulations.

 ## Technologies, Components
 The app consists of a Next.js web-application that the user accesses through the browser, a PostgreSQL database, and a standalone back-end written in